-Unspotted saw-whet Owl (Aegolius ridgwayi) occurs from southern Mexico to Panamá and is closely related to Northern Saw-whet Owl (A. acadicus) of North America and northern Mexico.
+Unspotted saw-whet Owl (Aegolius ridgwayi) occurs from southern Mexico to Panamá and is closely related to Northern Saw-whet Owl (Aegolius acadicus) of North America and northern Mexico.
 Unspotted Saw-whet Owls live in highland woodlands and forests mostly above 2000 m (6500 ft).
-The highland of Guatemala and the neighboring Mexican state of Chiapas is one of the core areas of distribution.
+One of the core areas of distribution is the highland of Guatemala and the neighboring Mexican state of Chiapas.

 Unspotted Saw-whet Owl is widespread throughout the Guatemalan highlands.
 It is nocturnal and feeds on rodents and insects.
 Knut Eisermann and Claudia Avendaño of CAYAYA BIRDING have been studying Unspotted Saw-whet Owl since 2009.

-Get in touch to organize your tour for watching Unspotted Saw-whet Owl in Guatemala.
+Get in touch to organize your tour for watching Unspotted Saw-whet Owl and other regional endemic birds in Guatemala.